 The European Society for Medical Oncology’s Clinical Practice Guidelines summarise standard treatments per cancer type prepared and reviewed by oncology experts.
-Evidence-based medicine translates cancer research results into new standards and methods for clinical practice.
 The ESMO Clinical Practice Guidelines are designed to guide medical oncologists in the diagnosis, follow-up, and treatment of different cancer types and conditions.

 ESMO guides for patients